ChaseStewart/ECEN5013-HW3/pthread_documentation/pthread_self.md

 ```

 ## Description
-As there is no way for pthread_create to give the created thread its pthread_t ID, the created thread can and should use pthread_self to retrieve its pthread_t ID
+As there is no way for pthread_create to give the created thread its pthread_t ID, the created thread can and should use pthread_self to retrieve its pthread_t ID.
+That's all this one does.

 ## Parameters
 * None